-Being highly sensitive, a foodie, AND Italian… when someone asks me for an easy low FODMAP bolognese recipe, you best know I’m up for the challenge!!!
+Being a foodie AND Italian… when someone asks me for an easy low FODMAP bolognese recipe, you best know I’m up for the challenge!

 Brown rice pasta with a basic grass-fed meat sauce has also been a staple for me since my college days when I first started cooking on my own, so this recipe was naturally fun and easy for me to craft.

 What is low FODMAP?

 “FODMAP” is an acronym which stands fermentable oligosaccharides, disaccharides, monosaccharides and polyols.
 FODMAPs are short-chain carbohydrates which the small intestine absorbs poorly, with the subsequent potential to feed the “bad” bacteria in the gut.
 “FODMAPs” are notorious for contributing to unwanted symptoms of irritable bowel syndrome (IBS) and/or small intestinal bacterial overgrowth (SIBO).
 (Gas and bloating come to mind.)

 Some of the most common FODMAP ingredients in bolognese are garlic and onions as well as the fructans in wheat.

 A “low FODMAP” bolognese is one that doesn’t include large amounts of fructans (from wheat) or any lactose, garlic, onions, or vinegar.